DPDK/dpdk/doc/guides/nics/mlx5.rst

 (recommended) or Mellanox OFED/EN, which provides compatibility with older releases.

-RMDA Core with Linux Kernel
+RDMA Core with Linux Kernel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Minimal kernel version : v4.14 or the most recent 4.14-rc (see `Linux installation documentation`_)